lnqs/intrusion/README.md

 fractals from [Fractal Forums](http://www.fractalforums.com/)
 - [Reaper](http://www.reaper.fm/) was used to sequence the sound
 - [GIMP](http://www.gimp.org/) was used to draw the font
-- ... and I visited a lot of OpenGL- and demo-related websites, I didn't kept track of.
+- ... and I visited a lot of OpenGL- and demo-related websites, I didn't keep track of.